laonahongchen/Bilevel-Optimization-in-Coordination-Game/readme.md

 # Bi-level Actor-Critic for Multi-agent Coordination

-This is the code for implementing the MADDPG algorithm presented in the paper:
+This is the code for implementing the MADDPG-based algorithms (Bi-AC, MADDPG) presented in the paper:
 [Bi-level Actor-Critic for Multi-agent Coordination](https://arxiv.org/pdf/1909.03510.pdf).

 It is base on the Multi-Agent Reinforcement Learning Framework: